psychemedia/middle-english-romances/havelock-the-dane.md

 And Y shal yeue the ful fair bred,
 And make the ^broys in the led.
 Sit now doun and et ful yerne:
-Datheit hwo the mete werne !"
+Datheit hwo the mete werne!"
 auelok sette him dun anon,
 Also stille als a ston.
 Til he hauede ful wel eten;